balena-io-experimental/balena-kodi/README.md

 ### Limitations for Amazon prime

-1. omxplayer (HW accellaration) must be switched off otherwise you get black/green/gibberish video
+1. `Àllow hardware accellaration - OMXplayer` must be disabled otherwise you get green screen when playing movies (see [playing an amazon prime video shows green screen #1](https://github.com/janvda/balena-kodi-etcetera/issues/1))
-1. on a pi the max video resolution is apparently 720p - you can change the video resolution when playing a video rate.
+1. on a pi the max video resolution is apparently 720p - you can change the video resolution when playing a movie.

 ## License